Naturality of Heegaard Floer invariants under positive rational contact surgery: Introduction

 Theorem \ref{naturalitythmintro} is proved by use of a construction we call ``reducible open book surgery'', which can be seen as a generalization of the operation on open book decompositions known as ``capping off'' a boundary component.
 From this point of view the theorem above follows from a generalization of a theorem of Baldwin on the behavior of the contact invariant under capping off \cite{baldwincap}.
 Our generalization is given as Theorem \ref{naturalitythm} below.

 We now specialize to Legendrian knots in the standard contact 3-sphere.
-Theorem \ref{naturalitythmintro} allows us to determine exactly when a contact surgery (with rational surgery coefficient at least 1) yields a contact structure with nonvanishing Heegaard Floer invariant.
-The answer depends on certain other Heegaard-Floer-theoretic invariants for the knot $K\subset S^3$, {\it viz.}: \begin{itemize} \item The integer $\tau(K)$ discovered by Ozsv\'ath and Szab\'o \cite{FourBall} and by Rasmussen \cite{RasThesis}, which satisfies $\tau(-K) = -\tau(K)$.
-(Here $-K$ is the mirror of $K$.
-Note that $\tau(K)$ is independent of the orientation of $K$.)
+Theorem \ref{naturalitythmintro} allows us to determine exactly when a positive contact surgery yields a contact structure with nonvanishing Heegaard Floer invariant.
+The answer depends on certain other Heegaard-Floer-theoretic invariants for the knot $K\subset S^3$, {\it viz.}: \begin{itemize} \item The integer $\tau(K)$ discovered by Ozsv\'ath and Szab\'o \cite{FourBall} and by Rasmussen \cite{RasThesis}.
+If $-K$ denotes the mirror of $K$, it is known that $\tau(-K) = -\tau(K)$; note that $\tau(K)$ is independent of the orientation of $K$.
 It was proved by Plamenevskaya \cite{Olga2004} that in the standard contact structure, if $\K$ is an oriented Legendrian knot isotopic to $K$ then

 \item The concordance invariant $\epsilon(K)\in \{-1,0,1\}$ introduced by Hom \cite{Hom1}.
 It was shown in \cite{Hom1} that if $K$ is slice then $\epsilon(K) = 0$, and if $\epsilon(K) = 0$ then $\tau(K) = 0$. \end{itemize}